Grafrajohn/GrahamArt/_posts/2021-04-08-work-in-progress-hanseatic-gold.md

   carried goods of all kinds between a variety of ports including Lubeck in Germany and Beverley in North Eastern England.
 This painting reflects the modern Hanseatic League and is for an upcoming exhibition in Riga, in summer 2021, called 'Hansetic Gold'.
-This exhibition may or may not go ahead due to the COVID pandemic.
+This exhibition will now be online due to the COVID pandemic.
 image: https://res.cloudinary.com/dtn9ari2r/image/upload/v1617896259/blog/DSC_0016_2.jpg
 alt-image: Hanseatic League - Hanseatic Gold work in progress
 introduction: >-
-  This painting is my attempt to capture the spirit of the modern Hanseatic League for an upcoming exhibition - 'Hanseatic Gold' - which alas may not now happen due to the COVID-19 pandemic.
+  This painting is my attempt to capture the spirit of the modern Hanseatic League for an upcoming exhibition - 'Hanseatic Gold' - which has gone online due to the COVID-19 pandemic.

   Nevertheless I will complete the painting so at least some people can enjoy it.